MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/ai-services/chat-completion/function-calling/function-choice-behavior.md

 // current date and time in UTC.
 Next, use the WeatherForecastUtils-GetWeatherForCity function, providing 'Boston' as the city name and the retrieved UTC date and time.
 // These functions do not directly provide the sky's color, but the GetWeatherForCity function offers weather data, which can be used to infer the general sky condition (e.g., clear, cloudy, rainy).
 ```
-::: zone-end

 ## Function Invocation
-Function invocation is a process of invoking functions by SK chosen or called by AI model.
+Function invocation is a process of invoking functions by Sematic Kernel chosen or called by AI model.
 For more details on function invocation see [Function Invocation](./function-invocation.md).
+::: zone-end

 ::: zone pivot="programming-language-python"
 ## Coming soon